 Florence Nightingale was a pioneer in the nursing profession.
 During the Crimean war, she led a group of nurses and established the need for sanitation, clean water and proper nutrition.
 She also introduced the concept of triage.
 Her efforts reduced the mortality rate of the soldiers by two-thirds.
 Today nursing trends are rapidly changing the delivery of patient care.

-Nurses who earn a Bachelor of Science in Nursing (BSN) are better prepared to diagnose, treat and manage patients with chronic health conditions in a complex healthcare system.
+Nurses who earn a online RN to BSN are better prepared to diagnose, treat and manage patients with chronic health conditions in a complex healthcare system.

 Changes in Healthcare That Have Affected Nurses

 According to the U.S. Bureau of Labor Statistics (BLS), job openings for registered nurses (RNs) will increase by 15 percent from the years 2016 to 2026, which is faster growth than average for all occupations.
 These are some of the major nursing trends affecting healthcare: